 Energy deviations are essentially harmful energy flows which manifest in the body that come about from incorrect practice.
 Why is this being mentioned here?
 Because Zhan Zhuang is a Qigong exercise which one can practice to accumulate a lot of energy.
 You can imagine what can go wrong if this energy is not accumulated, balanced and nurtured in the correct way in the body.
 One such example of energy deviations is excessive energy getting stuck in the head which can lead to mental problems.

-Oftentimes, a practitioner will experience 'interesting' energy flows and sensations/experiences during and a result of practice but unfortunately these are often actually energy deviations and the practitioner is moving in the opposite direction of True Results.
+With incorrect practice or with no guidance from a teacher It can happen that a practitioner will experience 'interesting' energy flows and sensations/experiences during and a result of practice but unfortunately these are often actually energy deviations and the practitioner is moving in the opposite direction of the correct results.
 It is easy to understand why this can happen because on the outside Zhan Zhuang LOOKS very simple.

 Summary and Conclusion